-You are now at Cud Hill which has panoramic views of the Severn valley ahead & Painswick valley behind
+You are now at Cud Hill which has panoramic views of the Severn Valley ahead & Painswick Valley behind

-- Turn right and follow a footpath that runs to the side of the road - After 200 yds you come to main road, cross it diagonally right to follow a path which runs parallel to road
+At road turn right and follow a footpath that runs to the side of the road

+After 200 yards you come to main road, cross it diagonally right just before telegraph pole to follow a path which runs parallel to road

-- Ignore a path that forks to the left next to a fence and continue to follow the main path keeping road on right, cross a crushed Cotswold stone track, go thru some tree stumps following a footpath sign up a grass track heading diagonally up to the right; please note that you are now entering common land so you can actually walk anywhere.
-There is a BENCH halfway up! - Head steeply uphill, aiming for the highest point of land that you can see; this is Painswick Beacon which is marked by a trig point at the top; this is at 283m above sea level (and The Falcon is at about 125m)
+Ignore a path that forks to the left next to a fence and continue to follow the main path keeping road on right, cross a crushed Cotswold stone track, go thru some tree stumps following a footpath sign up a grass track heading diagonally up to the right; please note that you are now entering common land so you can actually walk anywhere.
+There is a BENCH halfway up!

+Head steeply uphill, aiming for the highest point of land that you can see; this is Painswick Beacon which is marked by a trig point at the top; this is at 283m above sea level (and The Oak is at about 125m)

-After looking at the view and resting, then head back to The Falcon ... the following instructions lead you down the right hand side of the golf course.
+After looking at the view and resting, then head back to The Oak ... the following instructions lead you down the right hand side of the golf course.
 The area covered by the golf course is common land, but naturally it is sensible to stay to the side of the fairways.
 There is no play on Sundays.

-- Leave trig point heading away from Severn valley (effectively turning right from the direction you arrived) - Go down the stone steps and turn right to head through the walkway with Cotswold stone wall, past the 12th tee and down the right side of the fairway next to the trees - Cross the road, and continue up the 13th (and 3rd) fairway staying on the right hand side - Then climb up past the edge of Catbrain Quarry to go through the trees at the top of a rise; go past 3rd tee and then along a short Cotswold stone track to emerge at a green at the end of another fairway Once again, please note that the golf course is on common land and you can walk anywhere! - Continue downhill past the 15th tee staying to the right; the 15th hole doesn't have a fairway, just a stony track that leads down to the green which is in a hollow (how do they ever land the ball on this green??!!); - Go to the left of the green and climb up to emerge at the 16th tee; turn right and walk down towards road - Go straight across road & head diagonally downhill to a house with two spherical bushes at the gateway; this is just to right of a house with velux windows in the attic; (you cross 17th fairway which goes right to left) - Turn right onto the road and follow this to the end (you can also walk through the Walkers Car Park) - Turn left onto main road (B4073) walking downhill towards Painswick - Turn right down Gloucester Road (the main road forks left and Gloucester Road is a one-way road which comes up towards you) - Turn right onto the Painswick main street (New Street) & The Falcon will be along the road on your right Any problems with these directions?
+Leave trig point heading away from Severn valley (effectively turning right from the direction you arrived)

+Go down the stone steps and turn right to head through the walkway with Cotswold stone wall, past the 12th tee and down the right side of the fairway next to the trees

+Cross the road, and continue up the 13th (and 3rd) fairway staying on the right hand side

+Then climb up past the edge of Catbrain Quarry to go through the trees at the top of a rise; go past 3rd tee and then along a short Cotswold stone track to emerge at a green at the end of another fairway

+Once again, please note that the golf course is on common land and you can walk anywhere!

+Continue downhill past the 15th tee staying to the right; the 15th hole doesn't have a fairway, just a stony track that leads down to the green which is in a hollow (how do they ever land the ball on this green??!!);

+Go to the left of the green and climb up to emerge at the 16th tee; turn right and walk down towards road

+Go straight across road & head diagonally downhill to a house with two spherical bushes at its gateway, (you cross 17th fairway which goes right to left)

+Turn right onto the road and follow this to the end (you can also walk through the Walkers Car Park)

+Turn left onto main road (B4073) walking downhill towards Painswick

+As the road bends to the left turn right down Gloucester Street

+At bottom cross over main road (A46) and head downhill.
+Opposite the Painswick Centre turn right into St Mary's Street and The Oak is on your left

+Any problems with these directions?
 Please email me at rod@rrgordon.com (also if you liked the walk!)

+SOMETHING INTERESTING:

-The land around Painswick Beacon is one of a string of hill forts constructed on the Cotswolds, which date from the Bronze Age and are approximately 3000 year old.
+The land around Painswick Beacon is one of a string of hill forts constructed on the Cotswolds which date from the Bronze Age and are approximately 3000 year old.
 Unfortunately little is known of the occupants of this time.